BenGWeeks/multi-agent-sql-data-analytics/README.md

 > It is **NOT** a framework, or library, or shortcut.
 >
 > It **IS** a **_stepping stone_** to help you internalize concepts, patterns and building blocks for your own multi-agent systems and applications.
->
-> Code only tells a story at a moment in time.
-I highly recommend you watch the [video series](https://www.youtube.com/playlist?list=PLS_o2ayVCKvDzj2YxeFqMq9UbR1PkPEh0) to see the **how and the why** behind the structure of this experimental codebase.
->
-> In the series we build this from scratch and dive deep into complexities, principles, patterns and ideas surrounding multi-agent software.
-The video order is linked below, mapping branches to videos.
->
-> This repo will not be maintained or updated beyond the lifespan of the series.
-It is a snapshot in time of the code we built in the video series and is meant only to be a reference for you on your journey to building your own multi-agent systems, **_nothing more_**.
->
-> When we complete the series will we freeze the codebase.
-We will then use it as a reference for experiments, products, and videos.

-## 💻 Multi-Agent Postgres Data Analytics Tool 💻
+## 💻 Multi-Agent SQL Server Data Analytics Tool 💻
-This is a multi-agent system that allows you to ask questions about your postgres database in natural language.
+This is a multi-agent system that allows you to ask questions about your SQL database in natural language.

-The codebase is powered by GPT-4, Assistance API, AutoGen, Postgres, and Guidance.
+The codebase is powered by GPT-4, AutoGen, and SQL Server.

-It's the first of many multi-agent applications that utilize LLMs (large language models) to enable reasoning and decision making with reduced need for explicit rules or logic.

 ## 💻 Setup 💻
 - **Read the codebase first**.
 Remember, this is an experiment and learning tool.
 It's not meant to be a framework or library.